Syntomification and crystalline local systems: Introduction

 \textbf{Notation}.
 Throughout, we fix a finite extension $K/\Q_p$ with residue field $k$ and ring of integers $\O_K$.
-We write $\X$ for a smooth quasicompact $p$-adic formal scheme over $\Spf \O_K$, and $\X_\eta/\Spa K$ for its rigid generic fiber.
+We write $\X$ for a smooth and quasicompact $p$-adic formal scheme over $\Spf \O_K$, and $\X_\eta/\Spa K$ for its rigid generic fiber.
 We will adopt the conventions of \cite{Fgauge} for the various stacks $\X^{\Syn}, \X^{\Nyg}$, $\X^{\Prism}$, etc. We write $\X_{\Prism}$ for the absolute prismatic site of $\X$, and $\O_{\Prism}$ for its structure sheaf.
 We use $(-)^{\wedge}_{\I}$ to denote derived $\I$-adic completion (and similarly for $p$).
-We also use the slightly nonstandard term ``flat-local surjection" in the sense of Definition \ref{def:flat_epi} to mean a map which is locally surjective in the flat topology; we use this as it suffices for many descent results.
+We also use the slightly nonstandard term ``flat-local surjection'' in the sense of Definition \ref{def:flat_epi} to mean a map which is locally surjective in the fpqc topology; this notion suffices for the descent results we need.
+All categories are regarded as $(\infty,1)$-categories, although these will not play an essential role in the paper.
+We use cohomological shift conventions everywhere.